Freedom-Club-Sec/Coldwire-python/CONTRIBUTING.md

 Instead, Spam "Coldwire" until the string reaches the same length of the intended "accept-encoding".
 Truncate "Coldwire" string as needed.

+Another important note, is to put the headers in the **exact** order, that the browser in question sends them in.
+Again, **do not** rely on Dev tools for this.

 And lastly, please do not contribute obsecure browsers headers!
 Keep all additions to be popular, mainstream browsers.